multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-contract-calls.md

 This performs a synchronous call to the `callee_sc_address` contract, with the `my_biguint_arg` used as input for `arg: BigUint`.
 Notice how you also don't have to specify the `myEndpoint` name either.
 It's handled automatically.

-After performing this call, you can execute some more code in the caller contract, using `biguint_result` as you with.
+After performing this call, you can execute some more code in the caller contract, using `biguint_result` as you wish.

 NOTE: Keep in mind that this only works for same-shard contracts.
 If the contracts are in different shards, you have to use async-calls or transfer-and-execute.